Electronic publishing: what are the key issues to consider when publishing articles in open access journals?

 Authors who choose not to publish their articles in open access journals or hybrid open access journals still have the possibility of subsequently making their publications freely accessible online through self-archiving.

 Important note: The information and links provided here do not represent any form of binding legal advice.
 They are solely intended to provide an initial basis to help get you on the right track.
-ZB MED – Leibniz Information Centre for Life Sciences has carefully checked the information included in the list of FAQs.
+ZB MED – Information Centre for Life Sciences has carefully checked the information included in the list of FAQs.
 However, we are unable to accept any liability whatsoever for any errors it may contain.
-Unless indicated otherwise, any statements concerning individual statutory norms or regulations refer to German law (as of 1/2015).
+Unless indicated otherwise, any statements concerning individual statutory norms or regulations refer to German law (FAQ updated 11/2017).